-- 1. This field exists only on processors that support the 1-setting of the "use MSR bitmaps" VM-execution control. - 2.
+- This field exists only on processors that support the 1-setting of the "use MSR bitmaps" VM-execution control. - 2.
 This field exists only on processors that support either the 1-setting of the "use TPR shadow" VM-execution control. - 3.
 This field exists only on processors that support the 1-setting of the "virtualize APIC accesses" VM-execution control. - 4.
-This field exists only on processors that support the 1-setting of the "enable VM functions" VMexecution control. - 5.
-This field exists only on processors that support the 1-setting of the "enable EPT" VM-execution control. - 6.
+This field exists only on processors that support the 1-setting of the "process posted interrupts" VM-execution control. - 5.
+This field exists only on processors that support the 1-setting of the "enable VM functions" VM-execution control. - 6.
+This field exists only on processors that support the 1-setting of the "enable EPT" VM-execution control. - 7.
+This field exists only on processors that support the 1-setting of the "virtual-interrupt delivery" VM-execution control. - 8.
 This field exists only on processors that support the 1-setting of the "EPTP switching" VM-function control.